Simple supercuspidal representations of $\mathrm{GSp}_4$ and test vectors: Introduction

 \subsection{The Novodvorsky integral representation for the spinor \texorpdfstring{$L$}{}-function}

-Let $\pi = \otimes_v \pi_v$ be a globally generic, cuspidal automorphic representation of $\GSp_4(\A)$ with trivial central character.
+Let $\A$ be the ring of adeles of $\Q$.
+Let $\pi\simeq\otimes_v \pi_v$ be a globally generic, cuspidal automorphic representation of $\GSp_4(\A)$ with trivial central character.
 One can attach to $\pi$ the spinor (degree 4) $L$-function $L(s, \pi)$ which is equal to the $L$-function of the $\GL_4$ automorphic representation obtained by functorial transfer \cite{AS} of $\pi$ from $\GSp_4$ to $\GL_4$.
 More generally, one can twist by a Dirichlet character $\chi$ and define the $L$-function $L(s, \pi \times \chi)$.
 A key tool to understand these $L$-functions is an integral representation provided by Novodvorsky~\cite{nov79} (see also Bump~\cite{Bump87} and Takloo-Bighash~\cite{Ram-Tak}).